Green Policies

 Produce

-• Flowers and plants in the house are almost invariably home grown
+• Flowers and plants in the house are usually home grown.

-• Our tea and coffee supplies come from Ringtons of Newcastle or are Fairtrade brands
+• Our tea and coffee supplies are Fairtrade brands.

 Wild life

-• There are wilder areas for other creatures to shelter and we do have a small pond, with a solar powered oxygenator
+• There are wilder areas for other creatures to shelter, lots of crevices in the surrounding walls, log piles and we do have a small pond, with “self-seeded” fish, ordinary goldfish and newts.
+Toads and lizards have also been discovered in the undergrowth.

 Laundry

 • We ask guests to keep the same bed linen for their stay.
-If longer than seven days, fresh linen will be supplied during the stay.
+If longer than 7 days, a change will take place at a suitable interval.

 • We have a towel policy of keeping the same ones for a short stay.
-When new ones are desired, they are to be put in the bath/shower tray.
+When new ones are desired, used ones are to be put in the bath/shower tray.

 • Where possible, laundry is dried outside.
-If wet, on a pulley in the boiler room.
-A dessicant de-humidifier speeds up the drying – far more energy efficient than a tumble dryer, though we do use one in EXTREME situations!
+If wet, on a pulley in the laundry.
+A dessicant de-humidifier and/or an extractor fan speeds up the drying – far more energy efficient than a tumble-dryer.

-• Most washing is done at low temperatures with “green” washing powder or liquid.
+• Most washing is done at low temperatures with “green” washing powder/liquid.

 Cleaning Products

-• Lavatory paper and kitchen roll are from recycled paper and facial tissues are made from FSC (Forest Stewardship Council) approved paper
+• The lavatory paper and kitchen roll we buy are made from recycled paper; facial tissues are made from FSC (Forest Stewardship Council) approved paper.

-• A good deal of cleaning around the house is done with diluted disinfectant, or vinegar and water, re-using spray cleaning bottles, or vinegar and bicarbonate of soda
+• A good deal of the cleaning around the house is done with diluted Bio.D disinfectant, or dilute vinegar and water, re-using spray cleaning bottles.

 Transport

-Besides the GTBS, we are members of the local Weardale Visitors Network, Visit England, the National Trust and the Royal Horticultural Society, and are listed with the North Pennines Area of Outstanding Natural Beauty.
+Besides the Green Tourism, we are members of the local Weardale Visitors Network; www.thisisdurham.com , Co Durham’s tourism arm, the National Trust and have good links with the North Pennines National Landscapes.

 Bath House Hair & Body Wash